|Nutrition Facts (per serving)|

 To make the soufflé, beat the potatoes for a few minutes until well-mashed and smooth.

 Add the softened butter, sugar, brown sugar, and salt and beat until creamy, about 2 minutes.
-Add the eggs one at a time, beating until fluffy after each.
+Add the eggs one at a time, beating until fluffy after each one.

 Add the half-and-half and vanilla extract and beat well to combine.
-Add the mixture to the prepared baking dish.
+Transfer the mixture to the prepared baking dish.

 To make the topping, combine the brown sugar, flour, cinnamon, and salt in a small mixing bowl with a fork or your hands.

 Mix in the chopped pecans (if using) and the melted butter to form a crumbly dough.

 Crumble the topping over the sweet potato mixture evenly.